 What is Quartz?

-Quartz is a manufactured stone composed of natural quartz crystals blended with resins and pigments.
+Quartz is a manufactured stone composed of natural quartz stone blended with resins and pigments.
 It is designed to be highly durable and resistant to everyday wear and tear.

 - Durability: Quartz is non-porous, offering excellent resistance to stains, scratches, and bacteria.
 This makes it a great option for both kitchens and bathrooms.